-D.6.4.1 Masking Concepts
+D.4.4.1 Masking Concepts

-D.6.4.1.1 Release from Masking
+D.4.4.1.1 Release from Masking

-Masking is less likely or is expected to be less impactful when the noise is intermittent, such as low-duty cycle sonars or impulsive noise, compared to when the noise is continuous, such as vessel noise, highduty cycle sonar, or continuous active sonar.
+Masking is less likely or is expected to be less impactful when the noise is intermittent, such as low-duty cycle sonars or impulsive noise, compared to when the noise is continuous, such as vessel noise, high-duty cycle sonar, or continuous active sonar.
 This is because for intermittent noise, the signal of interest can be detected during the quiet periods between noise events.
 This is often called "dip" or "gap" listening.
 The effect of masking on communication space is often modeled using constant-amplitude noise, whereas many anthropogenic sources contain gaps or fluctuations in the noise.
 Studies have shown that the signal duration, duty cycle, masker level, and fluctuations should be considered when modeling the effect of noise on signal detection (Branstetter & Finneran, 2008; Branstetter et al., 2013; Kastelein et al., 2021; Sills et al., 2017; Trickey et al., 2010).

 Spatial release from masking (SRM) occurs when a noise and signal are separated in space, resulting in a reduction or elimination of masking (Holt & Schusterman, 2007; Popov et al., 2020).
 The relative position of sound sources can act as one of the most salient cues that allow the listener to segregate multiple sounds in a complex auditory scene.
 Many sounds are emitted from a directional source that is spatially separated from biologically relevant signals.
 Under such conditions, minimal masking will occur, and existing models of masking will overestimate the amount of actual masking.
 Marine mammals have excellent sound source localization capabilities (Branstetter & Mercado, 2006; Byl et al., 2019; Renaud & Popper, 1975) and directional hearing (Accomando et al., 2020; Au & Moore, 1984; Mooney et al., 2008; Popov & Supin, 2009) which likely combine to aid in separating auditory events and improving detection.
 Spatial release from masking has been empirically demonstrated using behavioral methods in a harbor seal a California sea lion, three harbor porpoises, and a bottlenose dolphin (Holt & Schusterman, 2007; Kastelein et al., 2021; Popov et al., 2020), where maximal spatial release from masking was 19, 12, 14.5, and 24 dB for each species respectively.
-The spatial positions of the receiver and noise source are often considered in terms of distance but the relative angles between the vocalizing and/or listening animal and the noise source are also important to consider when estimating masking effects.
+The spatial positions of the receiver and noise source are often considered in terms of distance but the relative angles between the listening animal, the sound of interest (i.e., vocalization from other animals or prey echo from biosonar), and the noise source are also important to consider when estimating masking effects.

-D.6.4.1.2 Communication Space Models of Masking
+D.4.4.1.2 Communication Space Models of Masking